All Facey clinics (except Immediate Care) and administrative offices will be closed on December 24 in observance of the Christmas holiday.

 We’re here when you need us.
 Facey’s offices throughout the San Fernando, Santa Clarita, and Simi valleys give you access to care all over the North Los Angeles region.
 Two of our locations also offer immediate care for medical issues that need urgent attention, even on weekends, evenings and holidays.
-All of our primary care clinics are open late on Mondays and after-hours pediatric care is available in Mission Hills and Valencia, Monday – Thursday.
+All of our primary care clinics are open late on Mondays and after-hours pediatric care is available one night a week in most locations.

 Please browse the topics below to get quick answers to our patient's most common concerns.

 For the most part, yes.
 Here's a list of specialists by location.
 For the exact address or information on the physicians go to our locations page.

 Ob/Gyn (Women's Health)

 Rest assured that only Facey clinical staff review referrals or requests for medical care.
 At Facey our mission is to be a premier healthcare team dedicated to providing innovative medical services in a caring and professional atmosphere.
 Many service referrals are automatically approved, but some cases can take up to 10 business days for an approval decision of a standard referral.
 Urgent referrals requested by your physician are reviewed within three business days.
 Each of us is committed to service, innovation and quality care, while serving the needs of the community.
 Our providers receive no incentives for denying coverage or care.

 Our doctors collaborate with you to identify the best options for your medical care.The Facey care team relies on industry-established medical criteria such as medical necessity, health benefits, availability, safety and effectiveness to reach decisions regarding your health care.
 Our Managed Care Referrals Department considers factors such as appropriateness of care and service, as well as your benefits as outlined by your insurance plan.